Home » Visit » Travel Ideas » 10 Fortified Churches from Transylvania You Should See

 Location: Alma Vii, Sibiu County

-Last but not least, you should definitely stop in Alma Vii, a small village with a beautiful fortified church of its own.
-Built two centuries after the village was first mentioned, in 1289, the initial hall church was fortified gradually to resist potential attacks.
+Last but not least, stop in Alma Vii, a small village with a beautiful fortified church of its own.
+Built two centuries after the village was first mentioned in 1289, the first hall church was fortified gradually to resist potential attacks.